Doctor of Physical Therapy

 - Exceptions to existing admission policies are rare and made on a case by case basis, only when it is deemed necessary and appropriate to maintain fair and consistent practice for all candidates, not individual candidates

 Tuition and fees for subsequent years may vary.
 Other expenses include books and housing.
 For more information regarding tuition and fees, please consult the Financial Information section of this catalog.

-All students are required to have access to high-speed internet service and a laptop computer with the capability of utilizing Blackboard or similar on-line education format.
+All students are required to have access to high-speed internet service and a laptop computer with the capability of utilizing Blackboard or similar on-line education format, and ExamSoft.

-Detailed information and applications are available on request from the Financial Aid Office on the Biddeford Campus.
-Call 207-602-2342 or visit the Financial Aid website.
+Detailed information and applications are available on request from the Financial Aid Office Call (207) 602-2342 or visit the Financial Aid website.